jgstew/remote_relevance/README.md

 *NOTE:* Right now the proof of concept in the python folder is working

+TODO: write a web app that uses websockets to push the responses to a browser page.

 # remote-relevance
 Evaluate relevance on remote systems using BigFix actions.